Mr. Bad Guy: Production

 Originally released on Columbia/CBS, copyrights for Mercury Songs, a company owned by Freddie Mercury's estate, had been revoked following his death in 1991.
-Mr. Bad Guy would remain out of print on CD until 2000, where it was included on The Solo Collection.
+Mr. Bad Guy would remain out of print on CD until 2000, where it was included on The Solo Collection in remastered form.
 Then in 2019, when it was reissued and remixed due to the commercial success of the Queen biopic Bohemian Rhapsody.

 Singles

 Lead single "I Was Born to Love You" with the non-album B-side "Stop All the Fighting" debuted at number 50 on 14 April 1985, peaking at number 11 on 5 May 1985.
 It also reached number four in South Africa and number 20 on 1 June in Austria.
 "Made in Heaven" peaked at number 57 on the UK Singles Chart on 21 July 1985 and charted for four weeks.
 "Living on My Own" charted at number 50 in the United Kingdom, while the fourth and final single, "Love Me Like There's No Tomorrow," debuted and peaked at number 76 on the UK chart on 24 November 1985.